 Geoscience and waste-derived gas

-Simon Norris is Principal Research Manager at RWM, with over 25 years’ research experience.
+Simon Norris is Principal Research Manager at Nuclear Waste Services, with over 25 years’ research experience.
 His background is geology & geophysics (PhD University of Liverpool).
 Research interests include the impact of very long term future natural changes on the geosphere, and geosphere responses to the emplacement and evolution of a geological disposal facility for the UK’s higher activity radioactive wastes.
-He is also RWM lead on waste-derived gas generation and migration, including gas-geosphere interactions, and is currently leading a key project on sealing deep site investigation boreholes.
-Simon has published over 30 peer reviewed papers, and represents RWM in international projects including with the International Atomic Energy Agency and European Commission.
+He is also NWS lead on waste-derived gas generation and migration, including gas-geosphere interactions, and is currently leading a key project on sealing deep site investigation boreholes.
+Simon has published over 30 peer reviewed papers, and represents Nuclear Waste Services in international projects including with the International Atomic Energy Agency and European Commission.
 He is a Chartered Geologist and Chartered Physicist, and supports the UK science community through membership of the Geological Society Professional Committee; he is also a scrutineer of CGeol applications.

 Geoscience: Hydrogeology, groundwater chemistry